danielbinschmid/serverless-distributed-data-processing/README.md

 The dataset is a CSV file with 8 data columns (customer key, customer name, address, nation key, phone, account balance, market segment, comment)

-### Example Query
+## Query

-- Find the mean customer account balance per nation. (for each value of the 4th column, find the mean value of the 6th column)
+Find the mean customer account balance per nation. (for each value of the 4th column, find the mean value of the 6th column).

-### Tasks
+You can find the result of the query for the 1GB file in the testqueryresult.txt.

+## Tests

+You can find a simple test.py file that uploads a file from a filelist.txt file to an Azure Blob container every 10 seconds.
+You can configure it and use it as a basis for testing.
+The filelist.txt file involves the names of all the 100 partitions from the above step.

+Apart from that, you will need to implement:
+- load test(s) to measure response time and throughput of the pipeline for a large number of concurrent data uploads
+- scale test(s) to measure how using more function instances in the pipeline stages that are stressed will affect response time and throughput.
+You can also use the autoscaling option of Azure Functions and observe how the number of instances changes when there is more or less traffic.

+## Report Questions

-- Draw a high level diagram of your pipeline, showing the different types of functions that you are using with their inputs and outputs being shown clearly.
-Explain your design decisions, and evaluate it in terms of non-functional requirements (performance, fault-tolerance).
+- How did you design and implement the data processing pipeline?
+Include a high level diagram with the different types of functions that you are using with their inputs and outputs being shown clearly (you can use the images provided in the Function monitor in the Azure Portal).
+Explain your design decisions.
-- Implement a working solution using Azure stateless functions,  for the following use cases.

-### Use Cases
-- Static: Store all your data partitions to an Azure Blob and process them to return the result of the query.
-- Dynamic: Write a script that uploads data partitions to an Azure Blob with time intervals, to check if your triggers are working correctly, and the result is updated in an event-driven fashion.

-### Requirements

-### Tips
-- Start simple and implement the data processing part stage by stage.
-You can first use a single function per stage and a small dataset.
-When you get it working, make it scalable.

-## Draft Report Questions

-Potential Questions:
-- How do different approaches to storing intermediate results, such as using a message queue, a shared database, or a distributed data structure, impact  the overall performance and efficiency of the pipeline?
-- How do different approaches to triggering the functions in the pipeline, such as using a timer trigger or an event trigger, impact the overall performance and efficiency of the pipeline?
-- How do different approaches to scaling the pipeline, such as using autoscaling or manually adjusting the number of functions, impact the overall performance and efficiency of the pipeline?
+- How did you ensure that the pipeline could scale and handle large amount of data?
+How do different approaches to scaling the pipeline in Azure Functions (Manual Scaling, Autoscaling, Consumption Plan), impact the overall performance and efficiency of the pipeline?

-- How do different approaches to handling stragglers, such as using retries or timeouts, impact the overall performance and efficiency of the pipeline?
+- How did you experiment with different means of sharing state between pipeline stages?
+Which means of sharing state did you use in your pipelines and why?
+What types of triggers did you use?

+- How does the performance of the two pipelines compare in terms of data processing speed, storage usage, and cost?

+- What are the pros and cons of each approach, and which one would you recommend for the use case of the project?

+- What changes would you make to your pipeline to handle potential instance failures, and make it fault tolerant?

+- Describe the tests that you implemented, and include their results and your conclusions.

+- (Optional) How would you handle stragglers in your pipeline?

+- What were the main challenges you faced during the development process?

+## Implementation Steps

+- Decide on the different functions that will make up your pipeline.

+- Configure the triggers and bindings used by the functions.
+You can find some of the available trigger options [here](AZURE_FUNCTIONS_MATERIAL.md), as well as in the Azure [documentation](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-blob-input?tabs=in-process%2Cextensionv5&pivots=programming-language-python).

+- Write the code for the functions, which will perform the different data processing tasks (e.g. filtering, partitioning, aggregating data), in the programming language of your preference.

+- Test the pipeline locally using the [Azure Functions Core Tools](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=v4%2Clinux%2Ccsharp%2Cportal%2Cbash), to ensure that it is working as expected.

+- We recommend using the [Plugin for VS Code](https://learn.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=csharp) to create and deploy your Azure Functions applications, which is easy to use and configure.
+You can also use the Azure Functions CLI ([GitHub](https://github.com/Azure/azure-functions-cli)) and there is a [Plugin for Visual Studio](https://learn.microsoft.com/en-us/azure/azure-functions/functions-develop-vs?tabs=in-process) too.

+- Once you have tested your functions locally and are satisfied with their behavior, you can deploy them to Azure.

+- IMPORTANT: After deploying to Azure, don't forget to delete your functions after you have finished your experiments, to avoid consuming extra credits.

-## Submission:
+## Submission and deliverables

 You can submit everything via GitLab.
 First fork this repository, and add all members of your group to a single repository.
 Then, in this group repository, add:
 * Names of all members of your group in a groupMembers.txt file
-* Code that implements the assignment
+* Code that implements the functions of your pipeline(s).
-* Test scripts that demonstrate the capabilities of your solution
+* Performance test scripts that you used to evaluate the performance of your pipelines.
-* A written report giving a brief description of your implementation, and answering the design questions.
+* A written report (3-4 pages) giving a brief description of your implementation, and answering the design questions.

+## Example in Python

+You can find instructions on how to run and deploy a simple [Azure Functions application](PYTHON_VSCODE_EXAMPLE.md) that counts the lines of CSV files uploaded to a blob storage container.
+The example is written in Python and uses the VS Code Azure Functions plug-in.

 ## Background Reading
 If the topic interests you and you want to read more about the current state of serverless computing as well as some interesting research systems I have upload four papers on Moodle in the background reading folder: